buildkite/emojis/README.md

 Custom emojis supported by [Buildkite](https://buildkite.com/) which you can use in your build pipelines and terminal output.
 These are in the addition to the built-in [gemoji](https://github.com/github/gemoji) emojis.

+## Contribute

+To contribute a new custom emoji simply:

+* Fork this repo
+* Add the image to the `images` directory
+* Add it to the JSON
+* Add it to the top of the table in this markdown file
+* Send a pull request

+## Emojis

 Emoji | Aliases
 ----- | -------
 <img src="https://raw.githubusercontent.com/buildkite/emojis/master/images/cucumber.png" width="20" height="20" alt="cucumber"/> | cucumber